Darren Lowe (lacrosse): The Lowe Family

 Darren's father, Alan, who played at the University of Maryland, College Park, is also in the National Lacrosse Hall of Fame.
 Darren's brother, Kevin Lowe, was an All-American at Princeton who won the Jack Turnbull Award in 1994 and was also inducted into the Lacrosse Hall of Fame in 2009.
 Darren and Sierra Lowe have two boys, Carson & Lucas.

 Darren also played four seasons of professional lacrosse with the New York Saints.

-Both Kevin Lowe and Darren Lowe played post-collegiate lacrosse for the famed Long Island-Hofstra lacrosse club.
+Both Kevin Lowe and Darren Lowe played post-collegiate lacrosse for the Long Island-Hofstra lacrosse club.
 The Lowe brothers were well known for their “high IQ” patient offensive style.
-Both brothers played for the Long Island-Hofstra lacrosse club in the storied 1996 USCLA Championship (held at Cabrini College) victory over the highly favored Team Toyota which featured Quint Kessenich, Gary Gait, and Paul Gait.
+Both brothers played for the Long Island-Hofstra lacrosse club in the storied 1996 USCLA Championship (held at Cabrini College) victory over Team Toyota which featured Quint Kessenich, Gary Gait, and Paul Gait.

 Lowe is currently a board member of USA Lacrosse.